-At The Law Office of Gustavo E. Frances, P.A., I have helped many people develop fair parenting plans, visitation and time-sharing agreements.
+At The Law Office of Gustavo E. Frances, P.A., I have helped many people develop fair parenting plans, visitation, and time-sharing agreements.
 The circumstances of all of my clients are unique.
-I help my clients by listening carefully to their circumstances and coming up with solutions tailored for their situations.
+As a Fort Lauderdale child custody attorney, I help my clients by listening carefully to their circumstances and coming up with solutions tailored to their situations.

 Factors That Must Be Considered

-As your child custody lawyer, I will help use the following factors to determine the best time-sharing schedule for the children.
+As your child custody lawyer in Fort Lauderdale, I will help use the following factors to determine the best time-sharing schedule for the children.

 - Facilitating frequent contact — A willingness by parents to show that they are following the parenting plan, allowing for reasonable changes in the schedule, and helping to encourage a close relationship with the other parent

 - Determining parental responsibilities criteria — Evaluating who is in the best position to assume certain parental tasks

 - Helping figure out how each parent will consider and act upon the needs of the child as opposed to the needs or desires of the parent

 - The length of time the child has lived in a stable, satisfactory environment and how to maintain this continuity

 - The geographic viability of the parenting plan